fiftydinar/gidro-os/modules/initramfs-setup/README.md

 Files contain explanations on what those do & how those should be used.

-If live-user wants to include dracut files too, he can do that by copying files to `/etc/dracut.conf.d/` & editing
+If live-user wants to include dracut files too, he can do that by copying files to `/etc/dracut.conf.d/` & editing:

 `/etc/ublue-os/initramfs/dracut-tracked-custom`